georgekosmidis/Geko.HttpClientService/README.md

 ## Getting started

-Getting started with IdentityServer4.Contrib.HttpClientService is rather easy, you only need three things:
+Getting started with `IdentityServer4.Contrib.HttpClientService` is rather easy, you only need three things:

  1. Install the nuget package [IdentityServer4.Contrib.HttpClientService](https://www.nuget.org/packages/IdentityServer4.Contrib.HttpClientService)
- 2. Provide the options to authenticate in `appsettings.json`
+ 2. Provide the options to request an access token in the `appsettings.json`
  3. Register the service in `Startup.cs`

 ### It's a nuget package!

 Install the [IdentityServer4.Contrib.HttpClientService](https://www.nuget.org/packages/IdentityServer4.Contrib.HttpClientService) nuget package, using your favorite way.

-### IdentityServer4 access token request options
+### IdentityServer4 Access Token Request Options

-Add the IdentityServer4 client credentials options to your `appsettings.json` (you could very well skip this step if you use one of [the other ways of setting up an access token request](#how-to-setup-an-access-token-request))
+Add the IdentityServer4 Access Token Request Options to your `appsettings.json` (here `ClientCredentialsOptions`):

 ```json
 "SomeClientCredentialsOptions": {